as/signer/README.md

 ```
 type Signer interface{
 	// Sign creates a token using the msg and nonce, if nonce is nil
-	// one is generated automatically.
+	// one is generated automatically using a CSPRNG (crypto/rand.Read)
 	Sign(msg []byte, nonce []byte) (Token, error)

 	// Verify authenticates the token and returns the decrypted msg